-To minimize the impact of Polydora spp. on Washington State shellfish aquaculture, stakeholders need to be informed of the risks of Polydora infestation and treatment options.
-Shellfish growers should be equipped to recognize Polydora-infected product, and to understand the impact Polydora could have on their businesses.
-Growers in uninfected regions may wish to inspect for Polydora before translocating shellfish to their properties.
-The best method to screen for Polydora in oysters is to shuck and inspect the inside of the valves for evidence of burrowing and blisters (Figure 2) (Bower et al. 1994).
-If Polydora is found on their properties, shellfish growers and aquaculture facilities will probably need to implement treatment measures to control Polydora spp. in their products, and to avoid further spread.
-While prior work in other regions provides some hints as to which treatments might work for eliminating Polydora, growers require information on the relative efficacy and practicality of these treatments in local conditions, on locally cultured species, and on whether existing handling practices can be effective against the worm.
-For example, air drying during long tidal exposures, or environmental conditions such as high salinity, may mitigate or inhibit Polydora infestation in some areas (e.g., coastal estuaries such as Willapa Bay).
+To minimize the impact of mud worms on Washington State shellfish aquaculture, stakeholders need to be informed of the risks of infestation and treatment options.
+Shellfish growers should be equipped to recognize mud worm-infected products, and to understand the impact mud worms could have on their businesses.
+Growers in uninfested regions may wish to inspect for mud worms before translocating shellfish to their properties.
+The best method to screen for mud worms in oysters is to shuck and inspect the inside of the valves for evidence of burrowing and blisters (Figure 2) (Bower, McGladdery & Price 1994).
+If mud worms are found on their properties, shellfish growers and aquaculture facilities will probably need to implement treatment measures to control infestations in their products, and to avoid further spread.
+While prior work in other regions provides some hints as to which treatments might work for eliminating mud worms, growers require information on the relative efficacy and practicality of these treatments in local conditions, on locally cultured species, and on whether existing handling practices can be effective against the worm.
+For example, air drying during long tidal exposures, or environmental conditions such as high salinity, could mitigate or inhibit mud worm infestation in some areas (e.g., coastal estuaries such as Willapa Bay).

 Hatcheries and nurseries produce shellfish seed that is sold to growers in Washington State.
-These facilities are particularly important in pest management, since they are the nodes from which a significant portion of shellfish move about the region.
-Oyster larvae are reared in the hatchery, sent to nurseries to grow to seeding size, and then are distributed to shellfish growers.
+These facilities are particularly important in pest management, since they are nodes from which a substantial portion of shellfish move about the region.
+Oyster larvae are reared in the hatchery, sent to nurseries to grow to seeding size, and then are distributed to shellfish farms and gardens (USDA 2013).
 Broodstock are frequently held in one location, brought to the hatchery for spawning, and returned.
-As a result, hatchery production involves moving oysters multiple times throughout their lifespans.
+As a result, hatchery production involves moving oysters multiple times throughout their lifespans (Breese & Malouf 1975; Toba 2002).
 Shellfish seed are also imported into Washington from hatcheries in Canada, Hawaii, California, and Oregon.
-Hatcheries and nurseries may need to update biosecurity protocols to inspect and treat translocated stock for Polydora.
-How infestation rate and abundance change as a function of shellfish seed size and age, and whether viable Polydora spp. eggs can be transferred alongside translocated shellfish larvae, will be important considerations and require additional research.
+To mitigate intraregional and interregional mud worm spread, hatcheries and nurseries may need to update biosecurity protocols to inspect and treat translocated stocks (Williams 2015; Williams, Matthee & Simon 2016).
+How infestation rate and abundance change as a function of shellfish seed size and age, and whether viable mud worm eggs can be transferred alongside translocated shellfish larvae, will be important considerations and require additional research.

-To better inform Washington State stakeholders and to control further human-aided spread into uninfected areas, Polydora presence and baseline infestation rates need to be fully established with a quantitative survey of live oysters.
-To understand why Polydora infestation rates are higher in certain areas, sampling site details should be collected alongside the distribution survey, including sediment type, culture gear type and tidal elevation, and environmental data such as salinity, temperature, and pH (Calvo et al. 1999; Clements et al. 2017b; Cole 2018).
+To better inform Washington State stakeholders and to control further human-aided spread into uninfected areas, mud worm presence and baseline infestation rates need to be fully established with a quantitative survey of live oysters.
+To understand why mud worm infestation rates are higher in certain areas, site characteristics should be documented alongside the mud worm distribution survey, including sediment type, culture gear type and tidal elevation, and environmental data such as salinity and pH (Calvo, Luckenbach & Burreson 1999; Clements et al. 2017b; Cole 2018).
 Species distributions will inform potential regulatory and control actions.
 It is possible that Polydora spp. have been present in Washington State at low levels of abundance for many years, perhaps controlled by environmental conditions, local ecology, or culture techniques.
-Environmental data will also help to characterize Polydora spp. potential impact on shellfish aquaculture under projected climate conditions.
-Finally, phytoplankton abundance and community composition should be monitored in areas where Polydora has been positively identified to understand factors predicting Polydora larval abundance.
-Predicting when and where larvae are most likely to colonize shellfish may allow growers to relocate products temporarily (e.g., higher tidal height) to avoid infestation.
+Environmental data will also help to characterize potential impacts of mud worms on shellfish aquaculture under projected climate conditions.
+Finally, phytoplankton abundance and community composition should be monitored in areas where mud worms have been positively identified to understand factors predicting larval abundance.
+Predicting when and where mud worm larvae are most likely to colonize shellfish may allow growers to relocate products temporarily (e.g., higher tidal height) to avoid infestation.

 Conclusion